msp-strath/cs208-logic/pages/hoare-loops.md

 ```

 You can complete the construction by entering `while (1 = 1)` and then `end` and `auto` for the loop body and the continuation.

+More insidiously, it is possible to make any of the programs above verify simply by setting the body of each `while` loop to be `end`.
+The loop invariant is certainly preserved (by doing nothing), but the program will never finish (unless `X = 0` or similar).
+Therefore, it is important to keep in mind that partial correctness only promises anything if the program actually terminates.

 ## Program Verification and Termination {id=hoare-loops:termination}